 But Alton Brown is an entirely different person altogether.
 On his show Good Eats, puppets explain the discovery of saffron while he builds homemade cooking contraptions that require the use of goggles “just in case” something goes wrong.
 It’s like taking a cooking class from Bill Nye the Science Guy.
 With puppets.
 And a shitload of valuable information.

-So many “educators” are actually very stingy with the information they hold, and I hate that.
-They want you learn, but not too much – that would be threatening somehow.
-Alton Brown doesn’t care about any of that; he genuinely wants people to get as much information out of his show as they possibly can.
-That is a true educator: someone that is entirely unselfish about sharing their knowledge in the most effective way possible.
+So many “educators” are stingy with the information they hold, and I hate that.
+They want you learn, but not too much.
+They’re masquerading “give a man a fish” as “teach a man to fish”, when they aren’t actually teaching you anything.
+Alton Brown doesn’t care about any of that; he genuinely packs as much information out of his show as they possibly can.
+That is a true educator: someone that is entirely selfless about sharing their knowledge in the most effective way possible.

-More importantly to me though, both of these men have been brutally authentic and have made no attempts to hide the parts of their past that others may have found “unsavory”.
-Instead of censoring themselves or creating some fabricated public persona, they’ve lived their lives essentially the same way they would’ve had they not been famous.
+I idolize these men for many reasons, but mostly for their brutally authentic sense of self.
+They’ve made no attempts to hide the parts of their past that others may have found “unsavory”.
+Instead of censoring themselves or creating some fabricated public persona, an incredibly common occurrence in the world of social media, they’ve lived their lives essentially the same way they would’ve had they not been famous.

 See, by traditional standards, I’m not a very perfect person.
 I’ve been fired from a number of jobs for what we’ll call a “lack of verbal filtration”, I believe any personal conflict can be solved with fire and besides the last 6 years (when my fiance realized he was dating a klepto and gave me an ultimatum), I didn’t really pay for much of anything.
 Once you’ve become fairly skilled at stealing shit, it’s pretty tough to make a conscious decision not to.
 But I can proudly say I’m about 6 years sober – besides a small relapse a couple years ago when I did some damage on a bottle of tequila and unsuccessfully tried to steal a cop car…while dancing…

-That’s what I find so inspiring: they support my theory that censorship is boring, that value can still be found in a genuine voice with a candid message and that sugarcoating is completely overrated.
-When Anthony speaks highly of a specific restaurant, I know I can trust him, because if it were an absolutely shithole that should be avoided at all costs, I know he would tell me it’s an absolute shithole that should be avoided at all costs.
+Censorship is boring, sugarcoating is overrated and value can still be found in a genuine voice with a candid message.
+When Anthony speaks highly of a specific restaurant, I know I can trust him, because if it were an absolute shithole that should be avoided at all costs, I know he would tell me it’s an absolute shithole that should be avoided at all costs.

-I like that my writing reflects almost perfectly the tone in which I speak: blunt, slightly sarcastic, fairly grammatically incorrect, inappropriate at times and usually dotted with some (if I may say so myself) exceptionally placed profanity.
+I like that my writing reflects almost perfectly the tone in which I speak: blunt, slightly sarcastic, fairly grammatically incorrect, inappropriate at times and usually dotted with some exceptionally placed profanity.
 These two give me the green light to embrace that style; to write exactly what I feel needs to be written, minus the flowery language that would make it more digestible to the more delicate-minded masses.
 They inspire me to be honest and authentic to those that matter, and unapologetic to those that don’t.

 As a sidenote, I really do hope I get to meet Anthony Bourdain in real life someday.
-Typically, on an occasion such as this, I’d crack some awkward, sexually explicit joke that no one gets, laugh at myself for too long and then look up only to wonder where the hell everyone went.
-I have a feeling he’d appreciate an awkward, sexually explicit joke though, so in the hypothetical world I’ve created (and frequently visit), Anthony Bourdain will think I’m hilarious and we’ll spend the day bullshitting while getting plowed on Montana brewed beer.
+Typically, on an occasion such as this, I’d crack some awkward joke that no one gets, laugh at myself for too long and then look up only to wonder where the hell everyone went.
+I have a feeling he has an appreciation for socially awkward jokes though, so in the hypothetical world I’ve created (and frequently visit), Anthony Bourdain will think I’m hilarious and we’ll spend the day bullshitting while getting plowed on Montana-brewed beer.